TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 Creates a capsule body with the specified name, mass, radius, and height.
 This body is great for using as your player's hitbox!

 >[!TIP]
-> Bodies support **safe replacement**, meaning that when you create a new object with the same name as an already existing object, it will override the new object safely.
+> Bodies support **safe replacement**, meaning that when you create a new object with the same name as an already existing object, it will override the old object safely.
 This can be strategically used to change a body's properties later, but don't do this too frequently and beware of optimization.

 ### Complex Bodies <a name="complex-bodies"></a>